kulcsarrudolf/pasztor.at/content/blog/2019-05-15-immutable-infra-1.md

 categories: blog
 date: "2019-05-15T00:00:00Z"
 publishDate: "2019-05-15T00:00:00Z"
 summary: Recently I rebuilt the infrastructure that hosts this website following the principles of immutable infrastructure.
 Let's see how that works!
-fbimage: posts/immutable-infra-1.png
+images:
-googleimage: posts/immutable-infra-1.png
+- posts/immutable-infra-1.png
 preview: posts/immutable-infra-1.jpg
-sharing:
-  discord: '@everyone I rebuilt the server for my blog using immutable infrastructure.
-    Want to see how?'
-  facebook: 'I rebuilt the server for my #blog using #immutable #infrastructure.
-Want
-    to see how? #devops'
-  linkedin: 'I rebuilt the server for my #blog using #immutable #infrastructure.
-Want
-    to see how? #devops'
-  patreon: I rebuilt the server for my blog using immutable infrastructure.
-Want to
-    see how?
-  twitter: 'I rebuilt the server for my #blog using #immutable #infrastructure.
-Want
-    to see how? #devops'
 tags:
 - DevOps
 title: Immutable Infrastructure in Practice — Part 1
-twitter_card: summary_large_image
-twitterimage: posts/immutable-infra-1.png
 ---

 For over a year I [ran my own CDN for this website](/blog/building-your-own-cdn).
 However, I had to amend the article about the CDN because a year later I had a number of issues with it.
 If you are interested, go click and have a read.